 Figure 9.10 Enabling performance recording

-Performance recorder is disabled on tableau server, by default.
-To use it you must enable it on a per site basis.
-To activate performance recorder on the server, navigate to the administration-sites page and check the site which you wish to enable.
+Performance recorder is disabled on the tableau server, by default.
+To use it you must enable it on a per-site basis.
+To activate the performance recorder on the server, navigate to the administration-sites page and check the site which you wish to enable.
 Click edit.
-In the edit site dialog, check the allow performance recording check box and click OK.
+In the edit site dialog, check the allow performance recording checkbox and click OK.
 Figure 9.10 shows the edit dialog box which is being properly checked.

 To use the performance recorder on a view you must affix the following code

 ? : record _performance=yes

 You can see a show performance recording command in the view status bar.
 Clicking this link will open a view that is generated from the recorded performance data.
 This view does not update automatically.
 To see the most current data, close and open the view again.
 The performance recording will continue capturing data about interactions with the view until the user navigates away or removes the string from the URL.
 Figure 9.11 displays an example of the information available in the performance recording summary display.